beingfranklin/blog/_posts/2018-03-31-RubyConfIndia 2018 : My first experience as a Student Scholar.md

 ---
 published: true
 ---
-## RubyConfIndia 2018 : My first experience as a Student Scholar

 I recently started to learn ruby and I was really interested in the simplicity and powerfulness of this language.
 Well, I am not here to boast about the splendid features of ruby.
 So let move on to the Scholarship part.